-We emphasize that Eq.~\eqref{eq:passiveconstraint1} allows for the existence, even in a passive system (that is for $\Delta\mu=0$), of transient odd elasticity~\cite{lier2022passive}.
-In this work, we are interested in the role of the fluid activity on the motion of a probe immersed in it.
-The effect of activity ($\Delta\mu\neq0$) is two-fold: it can break the symmetry of the Onsager matrix, which happens whenever $\bm \nu' \neq \bm\nu$, or it can break the semi-definiteness of the matrix.
+\com{ Note that the effect of activity ($\Delta\mu\neq0$) is two-fold: (i)~it can break the symmetry of the Onsager matrix, which happens whenever $\bm \nu' \neq \bm\nu$.
+For this reason, $ \bm\nu$ and $ \bm\nu^{\prime}$ can be understood as a non-equilibrium and non-reciprocal generalization of classical elasticity; or (ii)~it can break the semi-definiteness of the Onsager matrix. }

 When discussing the stability of the probe in Sec.~\ref{sec_stability} and~\ref{sec_drag}, we will make use of the passive limit for the generalized tensor objects, which can be imposed by setting\footnote{Note that in this limit, activity has not necessarily disappeared from the system, i.e. active agents might still be present.
 However, from the point of view of the coarse-grained description, Eq.~\eqref{eq_constitutiveEquationSimple}, the viscoelastic fluid is indistinguishable from a passive system.}